Overview

 • Osteoporosis: This syndrome weakens bones and increases the risk of bone fracture.
 Osteoporosis is four times more common in women than in males.

 • Medications: Falls are made more likely by some medications.
-The risk losing the balance if they take medications that make them drowsy or that lower their blood pressure.
+They risk losing their balance if they take medications that make them drowsy or that lower their blood pressure.
 If taken for an extended period of time, cortisone drugs like prednisone can weaken bones.
 The most often used medicines to prevent falls include sedatives, antipsychotics, and sleeping pills.

 • Nutritional problems: Young people’s diets low in calcium and vitamin D reduce peak bone mass and increase the risk of fracture as they age.
 In order to preserve bone density as they age, it’s critical to consume enough calcium and vitamin D. Bone loss is also more likely in underweight people.